 During his first season on the UD staff in 2011, Scheer helped lead the Blue Hens to a dramatic postseason run, as Delaware captured the CAA Tournament championship with three victories in four days.
 The Blue Hens posted a pair of penalty kick victories over Northeastern and James Madison, before edging 18th-ranked Old Dominion, 2-1, to win the team’s first CAA title.

-Delaware traveled to Virginia, the 2009 national champion, in its first round game, and stunned the Cavaliers when John Dineen scored the lone goal of the match with 4:14 left in the second overtime period.
+Delaware then traveled to Virginia, the 2009 national champion, in its first round game, and stunned the Cavaliers when John Dineen scored the lone goal of the match with 4:14 left in the second overtime period.
 The Blue Hens then headed to fourth-ranked and eventual Final Four participant UCLA, where they battled the Bruins before falling 1-0 on a goal with just 6:44 remaining.

 Following their remarkable season, the Blue Hens were selected the 2011 Delaware Sportswriters and Broadcasters Association Delaware Team of the Year.
-Evans Frimpong was named a second team NSCAA All-American, was a first team All-South Region pick, and was selected the league’s Player of the Year.
-Roberto Giménez was a second team All-South Region selection and earned CAA Rookie of the Year honors, while Darren O’Connor was selected to the third team All-South Region.
+Evans Frimpong was named a Second Team NSCAA All-American, was a First Team All-South Region pick, and was selected as the league’s Player of the Year.
+Roberto Giménez was a Second Team All-South Region selection and earned CAA Rookie of the Year honors, while Darren O’Connor was selected to the Third Team All-South Region.

-A three-year starter for the Blue Hens, Scheer was a captain and team Most Valuable Player of the 2010 squad and an integral part of the team’s spirited run to the Colonial Athletic Association Tournament.
+A three-year starter for the Blue Hens, Scheer was a captain and team Most Valuable Player of the 2010 squad and an integral part of the team’s spirited run to the CAA Tournament.
 Scheer finished the 2010 season with a team-high nine points, stemming from four goals and one assist.
 Three of Scheer’s four goals were game-winners, including against Towson sparking a 3-0 run to end the regular season.

 The 2008 season saw Scheer become a standard player in the Delaware lineup, after playing in four games as a freshman in 2007.
 He finished his sophomore year (2008) with a pair of goals and an assist.
 As a rookie in 2007, he posted one goal on two shots.